Learning-Games/open-games-RLib/rlib-client/README.md

 ### Todo

-- [ ] Start running more experiments on a GPU?
 - [ ] Work out how to get the optimal "strategy" from the result of training?
   - I.e. how to save/use the trained agent.
 - [ ] Experiment with different network architectures for training